 The path to Burra Korain Flat extends along the Grose River and ultimately leads to the Blue Gum Forest, which in turn connects with Perrys Lookdown and Lockleys Pylon.

-To visit the real Victoria Falls, retrace your steps back to the intersection and follow the path leading to Burra Korain Flat.
+To visit the beautiful Victoria Falls waterfall, retrace your steps to that junction and follow the path heading towards Burra Korain Flat.

-To get to the bottom of the falls, head back to the main path along the creek and continue on until you see the waterfall.
+To get to the bottom of the falls, continue on the main path along the creek and keep walking until you see the waterfall appearing.

-If it’s a warm day, by all means go for a swim.
-Victoria Falls is actually easier to swim in than Victoria Cascades because the pool is bigger and there are less rocks to negotiate.
+On a warm day, by all means, go for a swim in the waterhole at the waterfall’s base.
+This natural swimming pool is bigger than the one at the Cascades, and there are fewer rocks to negotiate.